 The Protestant answer is: Scripture itself, read in its grammatical and historical sense, illuminated by the Holy Spirit, and tested against the community of faithful interpreters across time.

 Each of these answers is coherent on its own terms.
 What is not coherent is to appeal to patristic authority in a way that implicitly borrows from the Catholic or Orthodox frameworks while simultaneously declining to accept the obligations those frameworks impose.
-If patristic consensus matters, then the condemnation of Origen at Constantinople matters.
+If patristic consensus matters, then the condemnations issued by ecumenical councils matter.
 If individual Fathers can be cited selectively, then the principle governing that selection needs to be stated plainly and defended openly.

 A Word to Those Who Disagree